Brighton Bathing Boxes

 The Brighton Bathing Boxes are 93 beach huts on Dendy Street Beach in Brighton, Victoria, Australia, in the City of Bayside.
 They are a significant tourist attraction for the area.
 Often the bathing boxes are passed down through generations however they are occasionally auctioned.
-Seen as a life style investment, limited supply and high demand has driven prices up from $58,000 in 2000 to over $400,000.
-In late 2023 a bathing box was sold for $450,000.
+Seen as a life style investment, limited supply and high demand has driven prices up from $58,000 in 2000 to approximately $400,000.

 Brighton Bathing Boxes - A Snapshot

 The Brighton Bathing Boxes are located on Dendy Street Beach behind the Dr Jim Willis Reserve, the last vestige of natural vegetation along Brighton's foreshore.
 The Bunurong (also known as the Boonwurrung) have a strong connection with the coastline here.
 The Dendy Street Beach foreshore is an area of high aboriginal sensitivity protected by both State and Federal legislation.
 The Brighton Bathing Boxes are protected under State heritage legislation.

 The first bathing box was built in the 1860s further along the Brighton coastline, but most of the bathing boxes at Dendy Street Beach were built between 1907 and 1933.
 In recent times the City of Bayside has built 14 more bathing boxes, raising the total number to 93.
 Owners are allowed to repair and restore the boxes including painting the boxes a variety of different bright colours.

 The bathing boxes were built as changing rooms to maintain the modesty of bathers.
 They do not have water or electricity connections.
 Today as well as changing rooms, they are used to store beach equipment and for gatherings of family and friends.
 More recently they have become a popular tourist destination.

 Erosion threatens some of the Brighton Bathing Boxes and sandbags have been installed to protect them.
 The Dendy Street Beach has also been renourished artificially.
 However, the seasonal movement of sand along the coast still occurs, gradually moving the sand north until it is trapped behind the Brighton Yacht Club marina.
 Sea walls, groynes and breakwaters have had permanent adverse effects along the Port Phillip coastline.
 Consequently, rather than add to the groyne system it is preferable to undertake regular beach renourishment that supports natural processes.